matthieu-beteille/redux-data-fx/README.md

 - state: the new state of your app
 - effects: your effects

-Those are only data, so it's quite easy for you to test both of them when you test your reducers.
+Those are only data, so it's quite easy for you to test both of them.

 Then you can test your effect handlers separately, to verify they run the side effects as expected given the right inputs.

 #### TODO: Default FX